SannaJuoperi/TheBookingSystemVer2/README.md

 13.12.2024  2 hours I did Phase 4.
 I downloaded .zip and did all the addings with AI (terms.html, privacynotice.html and needed code parts to other codes).
 I answered the questions to consent_privacy.md file.

+15.12.2024 2 hours I wrote the final phase.

-I have worked 61 hours.
+I have worked 63 hours.

 # The booking system
 1. Create a database